Yan-Zero/TaiwuTools/README.md

     Use LayoutElement.
     Can auto resize itself by parm.

+  + BoxSizeFitterGameObject

+    Use ContentSizeFitter.
+    Can resize parent to adapt children.

   + BoxGroupGameObject

     Use LayoutGroup.
-    It only support Horizontal and Vertical.
+    It support Horizontal and Vertical.
     Can auto sort and resize children.
-    Plan of this:

-    + Add support of Grid.
+  + BoxGirdGameObject(Base BoxSizeFitterGameObject)

+    Use GridLayoutGroup.
+    But it can automatically set children's width to adapt parent.

-  + BoxModelGameObject
+  + BoxModelGameObject(Base BoxElementGameObject,BoxGroupGameObject)

     Have both BoxElementGameObject and BoxGroupGameObject function.

+  + BoxAutoSizeModelGameObject(Base BoxSizeFitterGameObject,BoxGroupGameObject)

+    Have both BoxSizeFitterGameObject and BoxGroupGameObject function.

 + Non-core